glfw/glfw.github.io/faq.md

 ### 2.2 - Is it possible to change video modes after a window has been created?

-There is limited support for mode switching in the form of `glfwSetWindowSize`.
+You can change the resolution of a full screen window with `glfwSetWindowSize`, but the pixel format, i.e. the framebuffer bit depths will remain the same.
-In full screen mode this will change the video mode to that closest matching the current mode, with refresh mode and color depth preserved.
+Changing the pixel format requires the context to be recreated.

 ### 2.3 - Will image or texture loading support be added to GLFW?